ClusterHQ/flocker/CONTRIBUTING.rst

 The core development team uses GitHub issues to track planned work.
 Issues are organized by release milestones, and then by subcategories:

+Backlog
+    Issues we don't expect to do in the release.
+    These issues don't have any particular category label.
+    All issues start in the backlog when they are filed.
+    The requirements for an issue must be completely specified before it can move out of the backlog.

+Design
+    Issues that we expect to work on soon.
+    This is indicated by a ``design`` label.
+    A general plan for accomplishing the requirements must be specified on the issue before it can move to the *Ready* state.
+    The issue is assigned to the developer working on the plan.
+    When there is a proposed plan the ``review`` label is added to the issue (so that it has both ``design`` and ``review``).

 Ready
     Issues that are ready to be worked on.
     This is indicated by a ``ready`` label.
+    Issues can only be *Ready* after they have been in *Design* so they include an implementation plan.
-    When someone starts work on an issue it is moved to the *In Progress* category.
+    When someone starts work on an issue it is moved to the *In Progress* category (the ``ready`` keyword is removed and the ``in progress`` label is added).

 In Progress
     Such issues are assigned to the developer who is currently working on them.